PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * ApplicationData.Current.LocalSettings is used to store configuration settings.
 This doesn't work for "unpackaged" Windows apps. because it requires an app-data folder, which is only supported for packaged apps.
+* You can't have "async void" methods in a Model class, due to a bug in the Uno Platform code generator.
+The AsyncLogger class works around this.
+* You can't have two Model classes share a XAML file.
+Hence the duplication between ReadModel/WriteModel and ReadPage/WritePage.

 ## To get it working cross-platform